Avoiding and Managing IBS Bloating

 Some causes of this condition include excess gas production and abnormal functioning of the muscles of the digestive system.
 Both of these can be affected by many factors.

 Fortunately, by paying close attention to your eating habits and recording everything in your IBS symptom diary, you can prevent bloating from happening.
-And if you are already experiencing its effects, there are many ways to soothe it.
+If you are already experiencing its effects, there are many ways to soothe it.